 These are just some ways that come to mind that we’ve saved money when dining at Walt Disney World.
 If you have others, please share them in the comments!

 However, Walt Disney World souvenirs don’t have to be expensive.
 Our biggest tip for saving money on souvenirs is purchasing Disney pins for Pin Trading on eBay prior to your trip.
 Not only can you get them cheap ($1-2 pin versus the $8-20 that Disney charges for “normal” pins), but Pin Trading is a blast and will add another layer of fun to your Walt Disney World vacation.
-For more information about it, check out our Pin Trading tips.
+For more information about it, check out our Disney Pin Trading tips.

 If Pin Trading isn’t your style, there are other ways to save money on souvenirs.
 If you’re purchasing for kids, the best thing to do is look for clearance deals on Amazon.com’s Disney page or in the clearance section of your local Disney Store.
 You can then bring these toys with you and give them to your kids on vacation.

 Are you a frugal traveler?
 What other tips for saving money at Walt Disney World do you have?
 Any questions we can help you answer?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!